← Back to homepage

 Multi-Node Cluster (Experimental)

-Three-node cluster mode (FERROSA_CLUSTER_MODE=cluster) uses Raft consensus for metadata and tunable consistency for data.
+Three-node cluster formation uses Raft consensus for metadata and tunable consistency for data.
 Current limitations:

 Beta: Multi-node cluster mode is experimental.
 For production HA, two-node pair mode with automatic failover is the recommended configuration.